Contains definitions of words and acronyms used throughout the Capital Funding Guide.

-Repurchase of grant-funded shared ownership property originally built subject to the Agency’s Protected Areas policy (please see Protected Areas below) by the landlord or a suitable nominated organisation.
-Where alternative means of funding have been robustly explored, the Agency will fund the repurchase of eligible Protected Area grant funded shared ownership property.
+Repurchase of grant-funded shared ownership property originally built subject to Homes England’s Protected Areas policy (please see Protected Areas below) by the landlord or a suitable nominated organisation.
+Where alternative means of funding have been robustly explored, Homes England will fund the repurchase of eligible Protected Area grant funded shared ownership property.

 Disabled Facilities Grant

 Government funding to local housing authorities to provide and improve adaptation services to disabled people enabling them to continue to stay in their own homes.

 The disposal of or of any interest in an affordable housing dwelling or land which has grant attached includes: